manwaring/lambda-wrapper/README.md

 # AWS Lambda wrapper library

 This package provides custom Lambda function wrappers to help simplify Lambda application code and to provide default implementations for logging invocation and status information.
+For information about optional setup information see the [setup section below](#installation-and-setup).

+This project includes the [IOPipe library](https://iopipe.com) for (IMO) the best serverless logging and monitoring experience available at the moment.
+Each wrapper will automatically label the invocations and add appropriate metrics upon receipt of the event payload as well as when helper callback functions are invoked.
+For more information about what labels, metrics, and logs are configured for each wrapper please see the [IOPipe labels and metrics section below](#iopipe-labels-and-metrics).

+## Installation and setup

+`npm i --save @manwaring/lambda-wrapper`

+Optional IOPipe setup: if you want to take advantage of the IOPipe logging and monitoring functionality (highly recommended!) you'll need to create an account and include a project token.
+More information can be found in the [IOPipe configuration documentation here](https://github.com/iopipe/iopipe-js-core#configuration).

 ## Supported AWS Lambda trigger events

 All of the below wrappers provide a deconstructed method signature exposing parsed/unmarshalled request parameters and helper methods.

-1. API Gateway event with support for cors headers and 200, 302, 400, and 500 responses
+1. [API Gateway event wrapper](#api-event-wrapper) with support for cors headers and 200, 302, 400, and 500 responses
-1. API Gateway authorizer event with support for creating access policies for successfully authorized requests
+1. [API Gateway authorizer event wrapper](#auth-event-wrapper) with support for creating access policies for successfully authorized requests
-1. CloudFormation Custom Resource event with support for CloudFormation successes and failures
+1. [CloudFormation Custom Resource event wrapper](#cloudformation-custom-resource-event-wrapper) with support for CloudFormation successes and failures
-1. SNS event with support for success and failure responses
+1. [SNS event wrapper](#sns-event-wrapper) with support for success and failure responses
-1. DynamoDB Stream event with support for success and failure responses
+1. [DynamoDB Stream event wrapper](#dynamodb-stream-event-wrapper) with support for success and failure responses
-1. A generic event wrapper with support for success and failure responses.
+1. A [generic event wrapper](#general-event-wrapper) with support for success and failure responses.

 # Example usage

 ## Api event wrapper

-Available properties and methods on api wrapper signature:
+### Available properties and methods on api wrapper signature:

 ```ts
 interface ApiSignature {